psila-ai/khonsu/memory-bank/progress.md

 ## Current Status

-The project has shifted focus to implementing the distributed commit functionality using a two-phase commit (2PC) protocol, gated by the `twopc` feature flag and utilizing `omnipaxos` and local WALs.
-The plan for this implementation is documented.
+The project has shifted focus to implementing the distributed commit functionality using `omnipaxos` for full consensus and replication, gated by the `distributed` feature flag and utilizing local WALs and `crossbeam-channel` for inter-thread communication.
+A key constraint is to keep all distributed commit related code within the `src/distributed` module using a `DistributedCommitManager`.
+The revised plan for this implementation is documented.
 Remaining tasks include completing the distributed commit implementation, further refining the SSI implementation, adding more comprehensive tests for both features, and refining memory reclamation.

 ## Known Issues